The NEOS Server offers the Domino solver to create domino artwork.

 The solver constructs portraits from complete sets of double-nine dominoes.

-distinct pair of dot values from 0 to 9, resulting in a total of 55 dominoes.
+pair of dot values from 0 to 9, resulting in a total of 55 dominoes.
 The

-Domino solver is based on an assignment problem with side
+Domino solver is based on an assignment problem with side constraints as

-sets of double-nine dominoes on a canvas in such a way that the resulting
+double-nine dominoes on a canvas in such a way that the resulting

 arrangement resembles the target image as closely as possible.
+Note that

-can be positioned either horizontally or vertically and covers exactly
+each domino can be positioned either horizontally or vertically and covers

 The user provides a target image in JPG format and the solver returns